When I think of summer, I think of peaches.

 By letting the blended mixture set for a little bit, this allows you to place the sticks in vertically so they stay straight.

 Freeze until sold.
 For my mold and freezer, this took an additional 5 hours.
-The total time for yours may vary, depending on the style of mold you are using and the temperature of your freezer.
+The total time for yours may vary, depending on the style of mold you are using, like popsicle molds or ice pop sleeves, and the temperature of your freezer.

 Remove from the mold and enjoy, preferably on a hot, sunny day.